 What is it?

-A depoliticised forum for settling investment disputes, set up by the World Bank in the 1960s.
+A depoliticised place to settle investment disputes, set up by the World Bank in the 1960s.

 What was wrong with the existing commercial arbitration centres?

-Those were looked at as an option.
-But it was decided there would be issues with applicable law, enforcement, sovereign immunity, etc. Going the treaty route was deemed easier.
+They were considered, as an option.
+But there would have been issues with applicable law, enforcement, sovereign immunity, etc. It was realised that some sort of treaty was needed.

 So is ICSID connected to a treaty?

-Indeed.
-The Washington Convention (more generally known as the ICSID Convention).
-This treaty, which also gives rise to the centre, entered force in 1966.
-Under it, ICSID cases follow their own rules of procedure, unaffected by the law of the seat, and awards are only subject to the remedies granted by the convention itself.
+It is.
+The Washington Convention (more generally known as the ICSID Convention), which also gives rise to the Centre, was drafted to balance the interests of investors and states and entered into force in 1966.
+Under it, ICSID cases follow their own rules of procedure, which are unaffected by the law of the seat, and awards are only subject to the remedies granted by the convention itself.
 They don’t depend on the New York Convention.
 Initially, the convention was ratified by more than 50 states.
-Today it has 163 signatories, of which 153 have ratified; the most recent signatory is Djibouti.
-Not all the signatories have been satisfied, however.
+Today it has 159 signatories, of which 151 have ratified.
+Not all have been satisfied customers, however.

 How busy is ICSID?